THE CHAMPION CENTRE

 Picture

 Most children and families attend the Champion Centre, located on the Burwood Hospital site, once a week during school terms.
-The programmes are multi-disciplinary, involving teams (including physiotherapists, early intervention educators, speech therapists, music specialists, social workers, and more) who work in partnership with parents/whānau to help each child reach their full potential.
+The programmes are multi-disciplinary, involving teams (including physiotherapists, early intervention educators, speech therapists, musical play therapists, social workers, and more) who work in partnership with parents/whānau to help each child reach their full potential.
 All areas of development are attended to (physical, intellectual, communication, social and emotional) and the programme provides both practical and emotional support to the families raising these children.
 The service embraces the principles of whānau ora in supporting whānau to support tamariki in the ways that work for them.

 The Centre model uses a holistic approach based on a working partnership with parents/whānau as first teachers.
 There are three core components – Physiotherapy/Occupational Therapy, Speech and Language Therapy, and Early Intervention Teaching.
 They are augmented and integrated at age appropriate stages with learning through musical play, technology supported learning, early childhood play, and early intervention educator programmes.
 Family Support Team services are available throughout.